ankitpyc/CodingChallenges/Challenge-3/Readme.md

-# The Challenge - Building A Huffman Encoder/Decoder
+# The Challenge - Building A Compression tool

 In the early 1950s David Huffman developed an algorithm to find the optimal prefix code that can be used for lossless data compression.